Samos in Summary

-Samos thankfully doesn’t go in for large hotels or all inclusive resorts and my small boutique establishment, Armonias Bay Hotel, is one of the largest on the island.
+Samos thankfully doesn’t go in for large hotels or all inclusive resorts and my diminutive boutique establishment, Armonias Bay Hotel, is one of the largest on the island.
 It’s nestled into the cliffside, surrounded by olive groves and orange orchards.
 It’s family run and the staff couldn’t be nicer or more helpful.
 The breakfasts on the terrace overlooking the bay – Greek yogurt with honey and nuts is noteworthy – are a highlight.
 And I’m spending most of my time on the swimming pool tucked round the corner from the terrace, being grateful for the unseasonably warm October weather.
-The hotel cat, black white and ginger is pretty well fed but still sin’t above begging when I’m eating.
+The ginger hotel cat is pretty well fed, but still isn't above begging when I’m eating.
 She’s looking over my shoulder at breakfast and follows me up to my room afterwards, clearly hoping for some kind of fun and games.

 The hotel is just above Tsammadou Beach (appropriately almost Xanadu), which is touted as one of the prettiest on the north side of the island.
 The best view is the one from the window of my room looking down onto the perfect turquoise bay.
 The pebbles are smooth discs and the water absolutely crystal clear.

 The first night I eat at the hotel.
 The food is gorgeous, shrimp tartare and bream cooked in parchment.
 A snowy tablecloth by the edge of the pool, looking out over the bay.
 But I’m the only diner and it’s a tad lonely.
 I also feel bad keeping the chef out just for me.
 Though maybe he’s glad of the work.

 Eating Out Round Kokkari